2i2c-org/team-compass/services/delivery/index.md

 :::

 :::{attention}
-We are using AirTable to project and delivery management of our engagements.
+We are using Asana to project and delivery management of our engagements.
 We use GitHub to manage our task level activities using GitHub Projects.
 We recognize that neither software platform is ideal for our needs and remain open to suggestions for considering a different implementation.
 :::